Philostratus

-Name and identity
+Name and life

 Some ambiguity surrounds his name.
-The name Flavius is given in The Lives of the Sophists and Tzetzes.
+The nomen Flavius is given in The Lives of the Sophists and Tzetzes.
 Eunapius and Synesius call him a Lemnian; Photius a Tyrian; his letters refer to him as an Athenian.
+His praenomen was probably Lucius, although this is not entirely confirmed.

 It is probable that he was born in Lemnos, studied and taught at Athens, and then settled in Rome (where he would naturally be called Atheniensis) as a member of the learned circle with which empress Julia Domna surrounded herself.